KalyyanDeka/upwork-portfolio/content/featured/Natours/index.md

 showInProjects: true
 ---

-It is a huge landing page which is designed with the newest css properties, animations, advanced responsive design and much more.
+It is a landing page for a travel company which is designed with the newest css properties, animations, advanced responsive design and much more.